industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 ### Define algorithm and perform model creation

 - Change to the 'Algorithm' section
-- Select Full Relationship Analysis (if you use an IPC 127 or IPC 227 this algorithm is already selected and cannot be changed)
+- Select the Full Relationship Analysis as algorithm
-- Set the batch size down to 4, which means that during the model training 4 time frames are sent through the network simultaneously.
+- Set the batch size down to 4, which means that during the model training 4 time frames are sent through the network simultaneously
 - Set the Epochs to 8, which means that the defined time range we previously defined is used 8 times in order to come up with a better model for each epoch.
-The so called training losses can then be observed for each epoch.
+The so called training losses can then be observed for each epoch

 <p align="left"><kbd><img src="graphics/08AlgorithmSetting.PNG" /></kbd></p>

-- Now you can switch to the 'Model calculation' section and start the model creation.
+- Now you can switch to the 'Model calculation' section and start the model creation

 <p align="center"><kbd><img src="graphics/09ClacProcess.PNG" /></kbd></p>